Age Suggestion

 Yardlong beans may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

-Yes, yardlong beans are tough for babies to chew, and small sections of bean could be swallowed rather than chewed, posing a higher risk of choking.
-To minimize the risk, cut lengthwise or offer a long portion of a whole, cooked bean to munch on.
+Yes, yardlong beans are tough for babies to chew, and small sections of bean are small and round and could be swallowed rather than chewed, qualities that increase the risk of choking.
+To reduce the risk, prepare and serve yardlong beans in an age-appropriate way as described in the How to Serve section.
 As always, make sure you create a safe eating environment and stay within an arm’s reach of baby during meals.
-For more information on choking, visit our section on gagging and choking and familiarize yourself with the list of common choking hazards.

 No, yardlong beans are not a common food allergen.
 They are, however, a variety of cowpea and although uncommon, allergies to cowpeas have been reported.